Pilot = Prologue + First Chapter combined.

 We passed each other in the hallway.
 She knocked my shoulder and my fingertips brushed the back of her hand.
 For that moment, I was paralysed.

-She moves and I'm free from the horror movie that's playing in my head.
-I turn and stare at her as walks by.
-Every fibre of my body is screaming at me to grab her and pull her back so that I can warn her of what will come to pass.
-Then the moment slips right through my fingers as she rounds the corner and disappears from my line of sight.
+The horror movie ends as she walks off and the contact breaks.
+All I can do is stand there in dazed paralysis and watch her go.
+Every fibre of my body is screaming at me to grab her and pull her back so that I can warn her of what will come to pass, but the moment slips right through my fingers as she rounds the corner and disappears from my line of sight.

-I know that voice.
-There are very few people who actually pronounce my name as e-vah-lyn like they're supposed to.
+There's only one person that could be.
+Generally, people here don't talk to me, and amongst those that do, there are very few people who actually pronounce my name as e-vah-lyn like they're supposed to.
 Most of my Japanese peers stick to an odd staccato-rhythmed e-bu-rin.
-Some of them even shorten it to just Rin, not that they have my permission to do so.
+Some of them—particularly this guy—even shorten it to Rin, despite the fact that I never gave them permission to do so.

 A glance to the left and my gaze is level with the collar of a white shirt beneath an unbuttoned gakuran.
-A few more inches up and I'm staring up into the face of a boy with eyes so brown that they're almost black, and a head full of unruly bleached-orange hair that's sticking up every which way, almost as if he's just rolled out of bed.
-Knowing him, he probably has.
-"Good morning, Ryo," I say.
-Enthusiasm abounds.
+A few more inches up and I'm staring up into the face of a boy with eyes so brown that they're almost black, set beneath a head full of unruly bleached-orange hair that's sticking up every which way, as if he's just rolled out of bed.
+Although, knowing him, he probably has.

 Ryo just pulls a face and treats the man to a rude hand gesture.
 With a sigh, I slap his hand.
-"You know, if you just did it, then they wouldn't be telling you off all the time," I say as I start buttoning his jacket for him, ignoring the whines about how hot and stuffy the uniform is when done up correctly.
+"You know, if you just did it, then they wouldn't be telling you off all the time."

-The familiar scent of tobacco wafts off his clothes.
-Scowling, I yank down on his collar so I can head-butt him in the chin.
-"Bastard," I snap, "you've been out smoking cigarettes again!
-Haven't I told you that those things are going to kill you?"
+Yanking down on his collar, I head-butt him in the chin.
+"You've been smoking again, haven't you?"
+I accuse.
+"Didn't I say that those things are going to kill you?"
 I mean it literally too.
 Eleven years, four months and eighteen days from now, Akatsuki Ryo is going to die from lung cancer.

 He flicks me in the centre of the forehead and blows a cigarette-scented breath in my face.
-The smell makes me want to gag; it's like standing in front of an exhaust pipe.
 "Come on," he says, rolling his eyes, "how many people get lung cancer from smokes?"

 "About twenty-five per cent of men who smoke more than five cigarettes a day, and I know you smoke more than that.
-I'm telling you, you're one of those twenty-five per cent.
+I'm telling you that you're one of those twenty-five per cent.
 Quit if you value your life."

 He just pats the top of my head patronisingly.
 "Okay, okay.
 Whatever you say, Rin-chan.
 Ryo-nii will stop smoking."

-He's using that singsong tone that he used to reserve for when he was teasing me for my poor Japanese back when we were in elementary school.
-I shove him.
-"It's Evelyn, you jerk.
-And don't talk to me like I'm a child!"
+How many times have I told him not to call me that?
+And he's using that singsong tone that he used to reserve for when he was teasing me for my poor Japanese in elementary school.

 "I heard that."